Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Mac.md

 ### Using the Desktop App

 1. Launch Stirling PDF
-2. Sign in with your Stirling Cloud account or enter the URL for your self-hosted server.
+2. Start using local PDF tools right away - no login needed
-3. After login, use the in-app interface to upload or drag-and-drop files into the window.
+3. Upload or drag-and-drop files into the window
+4. Optionally connect to Stirling Cloud or a self-hosted server for advanced tools like OCR and document conversions

 **Making Stirling PDF your default PDF viewer:**
 1. Right-click (or Control+click) any PDF file